Berat: Economy

 By the 18th century the economy and society of Berat was closely connected to the city's craft guilds partly related to various tax exemptions that existed since the late Middle Ages.
 By 1750 there were twenty-two guilds, the most important of which were the tanners', the cobblers' and other leather-working guilds.
 Other guilds included metal-working, silver-smithing and silk-making ones.

-Present-day Berat houses Albania's military industry with the nearby Kuçovë base and Poliçan factory as well as a developing tourist economy as of recent years thanks to its historical sites.
+Present-day Berat houses Albania's military industry with the nearby Kuçovë base and a disused Poliçan factory as well as a developing tourist economy as of recent years thanks to its historical sites.

 Culture

 Landmarks

 The coexistence of religious and cultural communities over several centuries, beginning in the 4th century BC into the 18th century is apparent in Berat.
 The town also bears testimony to the architectural excellence of traditional Balkan housing construction, which date to the late 18th and the 19th centuries.
 Some of the landmarks of that historical period could be seen in the Berat Castle, churches of the Byzantine era such as the Church of St. Mary of Blaherna (13th century), the Bachelors' Mosque, the National Ethnographic Museum, the Sultan's Mosque (built between 1481 and 1512), Leaden Mosque (built in 1555) and the Gorica Bridge.